ISAC: Training-Free Instance-to-Semantic Attention Control for Multi-Instance Generation: Implementation Details

-\textbf{Evaluation via Ensemble.} To evaluate the accuracy, we use an ensemble of three state-of-the-art detection models to reduce single detector errors (open-vocabulary detectors---Grounding DINO \citep{liu2024grounding} and YOLOE \citep{wang2025yoloerealtimeseeing} \& closed-vocabulary detector trained on COCO \citep{lin2014microsoft}---YOLOv12 \citep{tian2025yolov12}).
-Given a generated image, each model detects the instances in the image.
-We only leave the detected instances where each instance is captured by any two detectors.
-The accuracy is then calculated as the ratio of the number of correctly detected instances to the total number of instances.
+To evaluate accuracy, we use an ensemble of three detectors: Grounding DINO \cite{liu2024grounding}, YOLOE \cite{wang2025yoloerealtimeseeing}, and YOLOv12 \cite{tian2025yolov12}.
+We adopt a 2-of-3 agreement rule, in other words, an instance is considered correctly detected only if captured by at least two detectors.
+Accuracy is the ratio of correctly detected instances to the target number of instances ($k$ for multi-class, $n$ for multi-instance).
 For example, if ``cat'' and ``dog'' are detected in the image from the text prompt ``A photo of a cat, a dog, a horse, a cow and a sheep'', then the accuracy is calculated as \(2 /5=40\%\) for multi-class accuracy.
 For multi-instance accuracy, if 3 instances of ``cat'' are detected in the image from the text prompt ``A photo of five cats'', then the accuracy is calculated as \(3 /5=60\%\).

-The choice of text prompts and the number of images to be generated are determined as follows.
-For \textbf{multi-class evaluation}, we can achieve all possible combinations of classes to build the text prompts.
-The number of combinations for each category is shown in \cref{tab:countable-combinations}.
-We ramdomly sample 20\% of the combinations for each category and generate 10 images for each text prompt.
-For example, in \#5-class evaluation, we randomly sample 25 combinations for animal category, 11 combinations for vehicle category, 50 combinations for sports and food categories respectively.
-In total, we generate 10 images for each of the 136 (\(=25+11+50+50\)) text prompts.
-For \textbf{multi-instance evaluation}, we use each class in the category to build a single text prompt.
-Therefore, we have 9 text prompts for animal category, 8 text prompts for vehicle category, and 10 text prompts for sports and food categories respectively.
-We generate 10 images for each text prompt.
-In total, we generate 10 images for each of the 37 (\(=9+8+10+10\)) text prompts.